Importance of Gamification in Teaching and Learning

 A bit of friendly competition brings out the best effort in students.
 Moreover, learners often find tasks that involve competition highly engaging.
-The class motivation towards studying and participation goes up with the use of gamification techniques.
+Gamification techniques boost the morale of the students and encourage them to participate in the activities.

 4. Boost Informal Learning: Gamify Homework.

-The hope of educators involved in gamification is to try and make games translate learning into informal environments outside of classrooms.
-What’s more, they feel that the hours spent in classrooms are often inadequate for learning.
+Educators involved in gamification try to make games that translate learning into informal environments outside of classrooms as they feel that the hours spent in classrooms are often inadequate for learning.
 Gamification allows and inspires curiosity for learning, even after the school bell has rung.

 Sources used for research:

 Visit out blog for further reading about learning techniques and teaching methodologies.
 Create.Engage.Inspire